abhaynayar/obsidian/notes/web.md

 - Notes for the target

 ### Burp Suite
+- Set scope and remove tracking-like requests to reduce clutter.
 - Burp hotkeys
     - Ctrl-R:       Send to repeater
     - Ctrl-space:   Repeat request